-AmaZing Theatre Company is also happy to announce that this year, in addition to producing the plays selected live and virtually, the Theatre will be awarding 1st, 2nd, and 3rd place winners a monetary prize.
+AmaZing Theatre Company is also happy to announce that in addition to producing the plays selected the Theatre will be awarding 1st, 2nd, and 3rd place winners a monetary prize.

 In the beginning your 10-minute play should ask a question or take a character on an adventure.
 It can be any question or go on any kind of adventure.
 Keep the question simple, like “What would happen if you visited a love one in the hospital and they told you they were dying.”
 Or, you might want to ask a simpler question like “How to make friends with people you don’t like.”
 If your story is about an adventure, it might be for example; “Exploring the Land of Giants” or “Emperor’s New Clothes.”
 Whatever your question or adventure, make this the central point of your play.
 Keep your story focused on its purpose.